 Harvard is committed to complying with applicable U.S. laws and regulations pertaining to exports of items, services and technology by or on behalf of the University.
 The Harvard policy statement (pdf) applies both to exports outside the U.S., as well as to exports to foreign nationals within the U.S. The Vice Provost for Research (VPR) oversees Harvard’s compliance with U.S. export-control laws and regulations.
 The VPR and the University’s Chief Research Compliance Officer co-chair the Harvard University Export Control Council that reviews and advises the VPR on export control issues.

-Because awareness and oversight of Export Controls are best accomplished at the local level, the members of the Council are expected to oversee the implementation of compliance procedures within their respective schools, centers, laboratories and departments.
-Some Harvard departments and centers, such as The Office of the Provost and the Harvard-Smithsonian Center for Astrophysics, have well-established organizational export control procedures that are additive to those of the University.
+Because awareness and oversight of Export Controls are best accomplished at the local level, each School or Institute has an Export liaison, designated to answer questions and oversee the implementation of compliance procedures within their respective schools, centers, laboratories and departments.

 Assistance is available from the export liaisons, as well at the Office of the Vice Provost for Research, depending on the nature of the export controlled activity.
 Each of the following pathways requires you to assess applicability of export controls and offers assistance, if needed: